alake16/heart-disease-predictor/README.md

-## nfl-predictor
+# heart-disease-predictor
-Classifier for predicting outcomes of NFL games
+Classifier for predicting outcomes of heart disease in patients given a number of features.

+## Dataset
+The dataset was downloaded from Kaggle (https://www.kaggle.com/ronitf/heart-disease-uci)

-# Developed by Andrew Lake
+### Developed by Andrew Lake